IELTS Writing Task 2 Sample 59 - Should a city try to preserve its old, historic buildings or destroy them

-Modernization has resulted in rapid expansion of cities, which has left its heritage and culture behind.
+Modernization has resulted in the rapid expansion of cities, which has left its heritage and culture behind.
 Day by day new commercial complexes and other buildings are coming up in the place of older buildings.
 Sometimes historically significant buildings have been demolished to build new structures.
-This has stirred into an interesting debate on whether the historic buildings should become a prey of modernization or not.
+This has stirred into an interesting debate on whether the historic buildings should become the prey of modernization or not.

-Firstly, conserving historical building is a means of transferring ancestral legacy to the future generations.
+Firstly, conserving historical building is a means of transferring the ancestral legacy to future generations.
 These are a great means for our children to learn about our culture and heritage, also such monuments often give insight into our ancestor's lifestyle.
 Knowing our history and giving respect to it is very much important to advocate patriotism in young people.

 Secondly, such buildings will attract more tourists, hence, the tourism industry will grow.
 This brings more money, thus improves the lives of people over there.
 This money could be used to preserve and renovate such buildings.
 Additionally, a city becomes well known among other parts and this increases chances of getting more funds and investments.

 Finally, increased tourism means increased income.
 To cater to the increasing number of tourists’ new hotels, resorts and better facilities have to be built.
 Apart from bringing more money, it increases employment opportunities too.

 In my opinion, preserving such buildings would greatly benefit the economy and also teaches future generations about their history, culture and traditions.
 Furthermore, it significantly contributes to infrastructure developments and modernization, at the same time allows saving cultural beauty.